Show more

 Additional Elements of ANPR Systems

-Since each system has its own requirements, it’s quite likely that a couple of other hardware and software are also involved during installation.
+Since each system has its requirements, it’s quite likely that a couple of other hardware and software are also involved during installation.

 So, let’s take a closer, non-exhaustive look at elements that you may come across in ANPR-based systems.